 “Hyren!”
 Terra yelled, drawing her own blade and running toward the beast.

 “That’s the biggest Lyins I’ve ever seen!”
 Blynn said, nocking a piece of ammo in her slingshot and taking aim for the Petpet’s head.

 The sandy floor between her and Terra erupted with a second giant Lyins.
 It hissed as it drew up in front of the Zafara, its legs undulating as its jagged mandibles clicked together.
 Blynn let out a yelp and then a cloud of sand obscured her from Hyren’s sight.

 “Terra, go back!”
 Hyren barked, finally able to grasp the hilt of his blade.
 Due to the awkward angle at which the Lyins had him around the waist, he was having difficulty pulling it out of the sheath.

 “No!” she said, swinging her sword at the Petpet.

 Her weak blows glanced off of its carapace, but it let out a shriek of annoyance and flinched back.
-Hyren felt its grip on him loosen.
+Its grip on Hyren loosened.
 He pulled out his sword and struck, and it screeched and dropped him.
 The Grundo rolled to the floor and popped back up in one fluid motion, blinking away dizziness to see the Lyins eye Terra angrily.
-The girl edged away from it with her sword thrust in front of her, coughing on aerated sand.
+The girl edged away from it with her sword thrust in front of her, coughing on airborne sand.

 With a yell, Hyren charged the Petpet, bringing his sword down in a sweeping stroke that connected solidly.
 The Lyins hissed and recoiled, curling past him and diving back into the sand.
 Hyren grabbed Terra’s shoulders, looking her over to make sure she was unharmed.
 “It’ll be back,” he said.
 “Go!
 Move!
 Blynn, where are you?!”